madisonmussari/mcts_kds/README.md

         Finds the possible actions that could be taken by the player in the current environment.

         Returns:
+            iterator
                 an iterable of valid actions
         """
         return